-At pedestrian crossings, plants must remain under 4” in height, so Self creates swirled or geometric patterns with ‘Clear Crystal Mix’ sweet alyssum and ‘Happy Trails Pink’ portulaca.
+At pedestrian crossings, plants must remain under 4" in height, so Self creates swirled or geometric patterns like this one with 'Clear Crystal Mix' sweet alyssum and 'Happy Trails Pink' portulaca.

 To extend the show throughout the season, boost your plants' performance with a slow-release fertilizer mixed in the soil at planting time.
 Also, make sure the soil stays consistently moist but not soggy throughout the hottest months.

-Michigan Avenue is now a certified pollinator garden and features pollinator favorites like tropical milkweed (Asclepias curassavica), ‘Blue Horizon’ ageratum and balloon plant (Gomphocarpus physocarpus).
-Monarch butterflies, birds, hummingbird moths and more flock to the floral oasis in the city.
-Self recommends interplanting the milkweed with other tall plants like cannas (pictured here), ‘Benary Giant’ zinnias or ‘Sunfinity’ helianthus, since the monarch caterpillars strip the leaves bare before forming their cocoons.
+Michigan Avenue is now a certified pollinator garden and features pollinator favorites like tropical milkweed (Asclepias curassavica), 'Blue Horizon' ageratum and balloon plant (Gomphocarpus physocarpus).
+Monarch butterflies, birds, hummingbird moths and more flock to the floral oasis.
+Self recommends interplanting the milkweed with other tall plants like cannas (pictured here), 'Benary Giant' zinnias or 'Sunfinity' helianthus, since the monarch caterpillars strip the leaves bare before forming their cocoons.

 "Besides bringing a beautiful showcase to the city, these plantings play another valuable part in feeding pollinators and birds in this urban setting," she says.